Golspie: History

 The name derives from the Norse for "gully village".

+The parish of Golspie was anciently called Kilmaly or Kilmalie, with its parish church at Kirkton, 2 miles west of the modern village.
+A chapel dedicated to St Andrew existed at Golspie from at least 1330, and in 1619 the chapel at Golspie was made the parish church, after which the parish became known instead as Golspie and the old church at Kirkton was abandoned.
+St Andrew's Church was largely rebuilt in 1738.

 Planned village

+Much of the modern village of Golspie was laid out in the nineteenth century as a planned village.
 During a series of visits from the Right Honourable Elizabeth Countess of Sutherland plans were drawn up for the regulations that were written in to future leases, imposing restrictions on the 'tacksmen' with regard to sub-setting and overstocking, and requiring them to adopt improving farming techniques.
 Consideration was also given to possible development of fishing villages on the east coast, the absence of any safe harbour being the greatest hindrance.
 Local fishermen used only small, light boats which could be drawn up onto the beach when not in use and this confined them to line fishing close to the shore.
 The herring fishing in the North Sea (at that time known as the German Ocean) was in the hands of the Dutch, who had a good fleet of decked vessels - the 'Holland Busses' - and it was hoped that some means could be found of developing a similar trade for the benefit of the people of Sutherland.

 In one visit (between July and August 1805) the first plans were laid for Golspie village.
 It was to be based on "the street of the Fishertown of Golspie" and was to consist of houses 50 by 20 ft, each with a croft of 3/4 acre.
 The people were to get a 99-year lease for their houses, which they were to build themselves, but the croft ground was to be re-let annually, thus permitting changes in the layout of the village from time to time.
 In addition to the individual crofts, it was intended to provide common cow pasture.